 - Find out more about the Rental Housing Act and what it means for you.

 Key provisions of the Rental Housing Amendment Act

 The President has assented to the Amendment Act but has not announced the commencement date.
 This means that its provisions are not effective yet, but it is still important to take it into account when signing lease agreements.
 It:

 - requires residential lease agreements to be in writing,

 - extends the nature of the offences,

-- extends the power of the Rental Housing Tribunal, and
+- extends the power of the Rental Housing Tribunal (for example the one in the Western Cape), and

 - adds sections relating to securing deposits, the condition of the dwelling and the overall relationship between landlords and tenants.

 Impact on the Minister

 The Amendment Act requires the Minister of Human Settlements to publish a simple lease agreement in all official South African languages.
 There is also a duty on the Minister to set up Housing Tribunals in all provinces.